How to Access Property Records in Minnesota

 Protecting your personal information is essential and can help you avoid identity theft and fraud.
 However, keeping your name and address out of public property records is impossible.
 You can contact government offices and websites to remove any additional information about you, such as your email address and phone number.

-How to Change the Name on Property Records in Minnesota
+- How to Access Property Records in Minnesota

 - Aitkin County